cubee-cb/ncr-pakify/README.md

 ## Notes
 - `.ncl` is short for Ninja Cat Level.
 A holdover from early development where each level was an individual file instead of being grouped in packs.
+- NCLs are just `json` files with a funny extension... which doesn't even matter really.
+You should be able to use whatever extension you want as long as the file content is valid and the `pack.json` includes it, but using a specific one like this makes it more obvious what the file is for.
+- `basepak`'s `base.ncl` is pre-generated NCL with all the levels included, as it was generated inside PICO-8 from the original game's map data rather than an Ogmo project.
+This is why there are seemingly no levels inside it.
+I have little to no reason to convert the original levels to Ogmo at this time, but maybe in the future just for parity?